KULeuven-COSIC/fpt-demo/demos/readme.md

 # Demos

-In this directory, we provide two apps that are used to verify, profile, and benchmark the FPT accelerated execution of `TFHE-rs`.
+In this directory, we provide two apps that are used to verify, profile, and benchmark the FPT-accelerated execution of `tfhe-rs`.

-:exclamation: Remember that, this demo version of the FPT implements only a reduced parameter set to have the software TFHE-rs board updates in acceptable time.
+:warning: This demo version of FPT implements only a toy parameter set.
+The goal is to illustrate that FPT is available on AWS, functional, and integrated with `tfhe-rs`.
 The full design is much more capable, as described in the paper.
+If you have an application that could benefit from full parameter set FPT acceleration, please [send us an email](mailto:michiel.vanbeirendonck@esat.kuleuven.be,janpieter.danvers@esat.kuleuven.be,furkan.turan@esat.kuleuven.be,ingrid.verbauwhede@esat.kuleuven.be).

 ## Setup Before Running the Demos